 While a Nerf gun isn’t particularly difficult to figure out how to use, being skillful is another matter entirely.
-Especially when it comes to ranged projectiles, it doesn’t matter whether it’s an arrow or foam dart being shot—being accurate and hitting targets at a distance is impressive.
-Whether you are training to be a sniper for your next Nerf war or just want tactical ways to improve your distance shooting, here are some tips to try.
+Especially when it comes to ranged projectiles, it doesn’t matter whether it’s an arrow or foam dart being shot-being accurate and hitting targets at a distance is impressive.
+Just as if you were shooting a real gun, accuracy and aim is everything, and with the help of a Hornady Kestrel 5700 Ballistics Weather Meter, hitting the target from a distance has never been easier.
+But when it comes to Nerf guns, this is a completely different story.
+So, whether you are training to be a sniper for your next Nerf war or just want tactical ways to improve your distance shooting, here are some tips to try.

 Before you can start sniping down far away targets, you have to be familiar with your Nerf blaster.
 There’s a good reason why Nerfers prefer certain types of blasters or even one certain “lucky” gun they own.
 This is because not all Nerf blasters are the same, and even two seemingly identical Mavericks will behave slightly different from each other.
 After practicing on stationary targets at greater and greater distances, you will become more accustomed to the quirks of your particular guns.
 Take the time to experiment with the load out you plan on using.

 There are many Nerf accessories that can help when distance shooting.
 Shoulder stocks steady your aim while tactical add-ons like bipods allow you to set down and support your Nerf gun while reducing human instability.
 Sights and scopes can help line up your shot, but are not accurate unless you know how to adjust (which usually involves shooting a bit up).

 Holding and Stance